guanquann/tp/docs/DeveloperGuide.md

 1. Deleting an order from a person's list of orders

-   1. Prerequisites: List all persons using the `list` command.
+   1. Prerequisites: List all contacts using the `list` command.
 Ensure that at least the first person has multiple orders.
 You may use `addorder` to add orders to a person.

    1. Test case: `deleteorder 1 o/1`<br>
       Expected: The first order from the first person’s order list is deleted.
 The details of the action are shown in the status message.